List of Rent-A-Girlfriend chapters

-Written and illustrated by Reiji Miyajima, the manga series Rent-A-Girlfriend began serialization in Kodansha's Weekly Shōnen Magazine on July 12, 2017, and has been compiled into forty-three volumes as of November 2025.
+Written and illustrated by Reiji Miyajima, the manga series Rent-A-Girlfriend began serialization in Kodansha's Weekly Shōnen Magazine on July 12, 2017, and has been compiled into forty-seven volumes as of August 2026.
 The series is licensed in North America by Kodansha USA, which released the first volume in English on June 2, 2020.
 Kodansha published an anthology of the series on August 17, 2020.

 A spin-off manga series, titled Rent-A-(Really Shy!)-Girlfriend (彼女、人見知ります, Kanojo, Hitomishirimasu), also written and illustrated by Miyajima, has been serialized in Kodansha's Magazine Pocket app since June 21, 2020.
 The series focuses on the character Sumi Sakurasawa.
 It has been compiled into three volumes as of May 2022.
 Individual chapters of the series are called ratings.